 Big Changes Coming to Federal Student Aid: What Students and Parents Need to Know

-Starting in 2026, the way students get and repay federal financial aid is going to look a lot different.
-These changes come from a new law called the One Big Beautiful Bill Act.
-Here’s a clear breakdown so you know what’s coming and how it might affect you.
+Starting in 2026, the way students receive and repay federal financial aid will change.
+These updates come from a new law called the One Big Beautiful Bill Act.
+Below is a summary of what to expect and how it may affect you.

 Federal Student Loans

-• Graduate PLUS Loans – going away for new borrowers.
+• Graduate PLUS Loans: Eliminated for new borrowers.

-• Overall Lifetime Limit -- $257,500 across all federal student loans (Parent PLUS not included in this total).
-Lifetime limits include loans that have been forgiven, discharged, or repaid.
+• Overall Lifetime Limit: $257,500 across all federal student loans (excluding Parent PLUS).
+Includes loans that have been forgiven, discharged, or repaid.

-• Loan Proration – loans will match your enrollment level (full-time vs. part-time).
+• Loan Proration: Loan amounts will align with enrollment status (full-time vs. part-time).

-• Loan Deferment and Forbearance – New restrictions on the length of forbearances and the economic hardship and unemployment deferments are going away.
+• Deferment and Forbearance: New restrictions on forbearance length; economic hardship and unemployment deferments will be eliminated.

 Loan Repayment

-• Current borrowers can keep their old plans for now, but some plans will be phased out by 2028.
+• Current borrowers may keep existing plans temporarily, but some will be phased out by 2028.

-• Parent PLUS loans taken after July 1, 2026, must use the Standard Plan.
+• Parent PLUS loans issued after July 1, 2026 must use the Standard Plan.

-• Family Farms, Small Businesses, and Fisheries – assets won’t count against you in aid calculations.
+• Family Farms, Small Businesses, and Fisheries: Assets will not count in aid calculations.

-• Foreign Income – must be counted when figuring Pell eligibility.
+• Foreign Income: Must be included when determining Pell Grant eligibility.

-• Full Scholarships – if outside scholarships (any scholarships that are not federal scholarships) fully cover your cost of attendance, you will not be able to receive a Pell Grant.
+• Full Scholarships: If non-federal scholarships fully cover cost of attendance, students will not qualify for a Pell Grant.

-If you’ll be in college or grad school in 2026 or later, these changes will affect how much you can borrow and how you will repay your loans.
-Parents of future students should pay close attention to the new loan caps and repayment rules.
+If you plan to attend college or graduate school in 2026 or later, these changes may impact how much you can borrow and how you repay your loans.
+Parents of future students should also review the new loan caps and repayment rules carefully.

-Capitol Technology University’s Financial Aid Office will continue to provide updates on the changes affecting federal student aid as more information becomes available.
+Capitol Technology University’s Financial Aid Office will continue to provide updates as more information becomes available.

 Capitol Technology University's Commitment to You

-Committed faculty, small classes, outstanding job placement rates - Capitol Technology University is a good investment in your future.
-The financial aid staff is here to help you pay for that investment.
-Over 90 percent of our students receive some form of financial assistance.
+With committed faculty, small class sizes, and strong job placement outcomes, Capitol Technology University is an investment in your future.
+Our financial aid staff is here to help you make that investment manageable.
+Over 90% of our students receive some form of financial assistance.

-We are committed to help you review the options and find the best financial plan for you, including:
+We are committed to helping you evaluate your options and develop the best financial plan for your needs, including:

 Scholarship Posting Policy